-- Replaces nutrients lost washes out during winter rains.
+- Replaces nutrients washed out during winter rains.

 - Aids recovery from wear.

-- Kills any weeds that may have over-wintered, or germinating weeds seeds that have blown in on the wind.
+- Kills any weeds that may have over-wintered and germinating weeds that have blown in.

 - It is one of the most beneficial treatments that can be done to your lawn!